neticdk/k8s-workshop/simple-kubernetes/README.md

 $ kubectl get deployments
 ```

-The deployment is actually controlling container which exists inside a pod
+The deployment is actually controlling a container which exists inside a pod

 ```console
 $ kubectl get pods